 Lady Gaga is an obvious megastar in her own right, creates a very touching persona in Ally; filled with immense talent but still unsure of how the world would accept her, she finds a true knight in Jackson Maine despite his crippling personal demons.

 Unlike Gaga who has always been audacious in her performances and wardrobes, Ally is reserved and insecure.
 It shows a genuine acting talent from Gaga, who does indeed make it look easy.
 Perhaps there is a little bit of Ally in the real Lady Gaga, and why she is able to come alive on the screen in a most effective way.
-The performance is very real and never forced and together with Cooper’s charming and supportive Jackson, even in the face of his addictions, the
+The performance is very real and never forced and together with Cooper’s charming and supportive Jackson, even in the face of his addictions, the on-screen ups and downs of the couple bring us along on a journey of emotion and inspiration.

 Of course, as a musical, the song score of the film would be expected to play a central role and it does so excellently.
 Featuring songs written by Cooper, Gaga, country musician Lukas Nelson as well as other songwriters, the soundtrack of A Star is Born is as much an essential character as the others.
 Not only are the songs melodically pleasing and soaring tunes, but their sharp and incisive lyrics also compliment Ally’s and Jackson’s respective struggles.